-After weeks of looking at Fuzz’s cupcake hat, I decided it would be fun to make some matching cupcakes and ended up making “Dutch Chocolate Cupcakes with Pink Frosting”.
+After weeks of looking at Fuzz's cupcake hat, I had the idea to make some matching cupcakes and ended up making "Dutch Chocolate Cupcakes with Pink Frosting".

 The chocolate cake recipe is adapted from Magnolia Bakery's and works best with Dutch process cocoa.
 The cakes are light and crumbly, and the brown sugar adds a little extra flavor.
 They're a nice counterpart to the pink frosting, and while cherry flavored pink frosting would have been more unique, I haven't found a really kid-friendly cherry frosting and decided to go with vanilla with red food coloring.

 These chocolate cupcakes are perfect for kids and adults.
 Even though The Ultimate Chocolate Cupcake recipe is still my personal favorite, I've had some kids tell me the chocolate tasted "too dark" and have reserved that recipe for more mature audiences.
 This recipe is a good alternative and perfect for class parties since it makes 24.
 My Magnolia books says the base can stretch to 28 cupcakes, but I made 24 and they were just the right size.
 Update: I think my original cupcake wrappers were taller because I now get 28.